Updated March 11, 2019

 For more information, see The Means Test in Chapter 7 Bankruptcy.

-To learn more, see Debt Limits for Chapter 13 Bankruptcy.
+To learn more, see Debt Limits for Chapter 13 Bankruptcy

-If you don’t qualify for Chapter 7 bankruptcy, Chapter 13 may be your only option.
+If you don’t qualify for Chapter 7 bankruptcy, Chapter 13 might be your only option.
 However, even if you can file a Chapter 7, Chapter 13 bankruptcy can be more advantageous in certain circumstances.

 To learn more, see Which Is Right for You: Chapter 7 or Chapter 13 Bankruptcy?